-In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards Agency roles and responsibilites to ensure that our work, on behalf of our children, is of a consistently good standard.
+In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards to ensure that our work, on behalf of our children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
-The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Procedure for Multi-Agency Professional Challenge and... (trixonline.co.uk)
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Escalation (cescp.org.uk).